This Painting Of Oasis Bros Liam & Noel Gallagher Could Sell For Millions At Sotheby's Auction - Maxim

 Throughout art history, the double portrait has served as a powerful site for exploring relationships: familial, fraternal, romantic, and psychological.
 Peyton’s Liam + Noel (Gallagher) certainly participates in this lineage.
 From Jan van Eyck’s Arnolfini Portrait (1434) and Frida Kahlo’s The Two Fridas (1939) to David Hockney’s Christopher Isherwood and Don Bachardy (1968), the format offers a unique lens through which to examine identity not as singular, but as relational.

 Liam & Noel carries a substantial pre-sale estimate, ranging between $2 and $2.7 million, reflecting its strong market appeal and Peyton’s established reputation.
-It’s being sold among several crown jewel-worthy works by legends, many of which carry even more substantial pre-auction estimates.
+It’s being sold among several crown jewel-worthy works by legends, many of which carry even heftier pre-auction estimates.
 Roy Lichtenstein’s Purist Still Life with Pitcher is valued at between $3.4 and $4.8 million, while Jean-Michel Basquiat’s Untitled (Indian Head) ranges from $5.4 to $8.1 million.
-Nu assis dans un fauteuil by Pablo Picasso could reach into the eight-figure range with a valuation of $8.1 to $12.2 million, as could the similarly valued Tamara de Lempicka by The Beautiful Rafaela.
+Nu assis dans un fauteuil by Pablo Picasso could reach into the eight-figure range with a valuation of $8.1 to $12.2 million, as could the similarly valued The Beautiful Rafaela by Tamara de Lempicka.